vvv-school/tutorial_RFModule-simple/README.md

 In addition, our module can be terminated `smoothly` by sending a `ctrl+C` signal.
 This is important if we want to perform shutdown operations like parking the robot, turning off the motors etc.

-We will now enhance this module in this way:
+We will now enhance this module with the following functionlities:

-- We add a command line parameter  `--period` to change the periodicity
+- Change periodicity with command line parameter `--period`
-- We add an interface to respond to commands from a port, so that we can ask the module to terminate and change period from another module.
+- Add an interface to respond to commands from a port

 ## Parsing command line parameters

 An instance of ResourceFinder, `rf`, is initialized with command line parameters `argc`, `argv`.
-It is easy now easy to lookup parameters from the command line using the  following code inside the `RFModule::configure()` function:
+It is easy to lookup parameters from the command line using the  following code inside the `RFModule::configure()` function:

 ```